Who teaches this course?

 Office hours: Fridays 12:30-2:30pm via Zoom.

-Margaret is a recent addition to the Psychology and Neuroscience administrative team.
 Margaret is a full time staff member assisting with Psy 101 and other P&N courses.
 Outside of work she enjoys hanging out with her family and listening to audiobooks.

 Email: justine.shih@duke.edu